Hemlock Woolly Adelgid Treatment for Private Landowners:

 A private landowner seeking treatment options for hemlocks with hemlock woolly adelgid (HWA) infestations faces a clear choice – between chemical and biological control options.
 And despite the patter about the “expensive” predator beetles, the cost of chemical treatments will always be greater and the coverage always less complete than enlisting an effective biological agent to manage your “HWA invaders”.
 Among other important considerations for the choice of treatment strategy are your time horizon for hemlock preservation (short-term or long-term), the scope of protection required (individual trees or entire areas) and your tolerance for introducing synthetic, neurotoxic chemicals into your residential environment.

-The basic choice in Hemlock Woolly Adelgid Control boils down to:
+The Basic Choice in Hemlock Woolly Adelgid Control boils down to:

-Short-Term, Chemical Insecticide Treatments for Individual Hemlocks
+Short-Term, Chemical Insecticide Treatments for Selected Individual Hemlocks

 To many of us, this wouldn’t seem like a difficult choice!
 What rational person would elect for repeated expensive applications of the synthetic neurotoxic chemicals used to protect hemlocks from Hemlock Woolly Adelgid damage?
 Perhaps you only have one or two “yard trees” to protect.
 But even then, anyone living in a neighborhood would have to consider the visual impact of not protecting hemlocks on surrounding properties.
-(For more on combining chemical and biological treatments, go to IPM.)
+(For more on combining short-term chemical and long-term biological treatments, go to IPM.)

 Does it make sense to invest in chemical treatments for your property while allowing all the other hemlocks visible in your neighborhood to be destroyed or removed?
 And what if you own a large woodland or riparian hemlock area.
 Do you chemically treat some hemlocks and let the others die?
 Or do you pay to have all the hemlocks removed and then face the problem (and expense) of how to repopulate your woodland areas so as to support the hemlock-dependent natural ecosystems ?